How to sell on Google shopping is part science part art.

-If you’ve got an online store and you’re not running any Google Ads or Google Shopping Ads, you’re leaving lots of money on the table and missing out on some huge opportunities.
+If you’re not running any standard Google or Shopping Ads, you’re leaving lots of money on the table.
+Not to mention, missing out on some huge opportunities.

 Start With The Google Shopping Standard Campaign

-On top of that, it also gets on average a 30% higher conversion rate compared to a regular Google Search Campaign.
+On top of that, it also gets on average a 30% higher conversion rate compared to a regular Search Campaign.
+Google Smart Shopping should be used when you have a large data set.
+You won´t get maximum results when your account is new.

 Inside The Google Shopping Campaigns, There Are Ad Groups And Inside That You’ve Got Product Groups And Then Your Ads